piotrzarzycki21/TranspiledActionScript/Examples/TranspiledActionScriptWebsite/README.md

 ## The TranspiledActionScript
-This example illustrates Apache Royale™ can be use to build websites.
+This example illustrates that Apache Royale™ can be used to build websites.

 [Live Example](https://transpiledactionscript.com/)